-Responsive and Personalized Legal Support to Protect You from Creditors
+An Attorney Offering Responsive And Personalized Legal Support To Protect You From Creditors

 There are many ways a creditor may take action for your debts.
 Legal options include filing a lawsuit or garnishing wages, though even garnishments may be stopped with the filing of a Chapter 7 bankruptcy.
 Debt collectors may also contact your employer and other related individuals for certain information about you, though this behavior must not be excessive to the point of harassment.

 While creditors may sue you for past-due payments, they cannot, under law, harass or threaten you.
 This includes making repeated calls over a short period to annoy you, threatening your boss or family members, calling you late at night or early in the morning, sending threatening letters, and more.

 In many cases, debtors may limit contact with their creditors and have their lawyer take the reins.
 An attorney can act as the liaison between debtors and debt collectors, maintaining a formal boundary between you and making sure creditors do not violate the law.
 If a creditor or debt collector has violated the law, you have every right to report a complaint with the Attorney General or to the Federal Trade Commission, which is responsible for enforcing the Fair Debt Collection Practices Act.

 Discuss Your Legal Options For Free With An Experienced Bankruptcy Attorney